jjwall/jjwall.github.io/writings/poetry/2025/the-wayshower.md

 <i>This is the Heretic's Prayer:</i><br>
 > <b>A Paradoxical Truth.<br>
 A Midrash for Mystics.<br>
-A Gospel of The Shadow King.<br>
+A Gospel of the Shadow King.<br>
-A Sermon from the Underworld—Redemption in a shot glass!<br>
+A Sermon from the Underworld—redemption in a shot glass!<br>
 The Way Shower for those too wounded to go to Sunday school.<br>
 A Living Word for those whose Light was born in the Grave.</b><br>